ARJ351173/Task_5_Calculator/README.md

 ## Acknowledgments

-Special thanks to the React community and contributors for their libraries and tutorials that helped in building this project.
+Thanks to Mainflow Service and Technology team for guidance and support during the development of this project.